-The Company imported goods such as dye, silk, cotton, tea and opium and many of these goods arrived in Liverpool.
+The East India Company imported goods such as dye, silk, cotton, tea and opium.
+Many of these arrived in Liverpool.
 The East India became very powerful and even had some military and legal powers in India.
-They used their powers to ensure they controlled all the country's exports.
-But from 1857, the British Government took over from the East India Company in the administration of India.
+They used these powers to control the country's exports.
+Then from 1857, the British Government took over from the East India Company in the administration of India.

-Today the building has an upmarket arcade of shops on the ground floor and offices on the upper floors but there are still echoes of international maritime links.
-Look on the index list by the entrance and you will find one of the companies based here is the Mediterranean Shipping Company.
-There are other international links too: the Norwegian High Commission has an office here.
-As you leave look across Water Street to New Zealand House.
-Many of the impressive buildings on Water Street were built when Liverpool was at the height of its nineteenth-century boom and reflect Liverpool's position of global importance.
+Today the building has an upmarket arcade of shops on the ground floor and offices on the upper floors.
+As you leave look across along Water Street at the impressive buildings.
+Many were built when Liverpool was at the height of its nineteenth-century boom and reflect the city's global importance.